 Val'Vahan means City of God, and the world is used for a D&D 5e campaign.
 It is a low magic world for the denizens that live in it, but the players and their uniquely talented characters will swiftly come against more magical troubles.

-Half-elves have only begun to exist in the past few hundred years, for lore reasons.
+Half-elves have only begun to exist in noticeable numbers in the past few hundred years, for lore reasons.

 All in all, a broad setting with cultures, geographies, and peoples as varied as our own (if they are not outright stolen).
 It's a fun place to play in, and I enjoy writing the lore as DM, so here is Val'Vahan: the City of God.